moneybutton/yours-channels/docs/hlc.md

 * Dave got a payment of 0.1 and must assume that Alice ended up knowing the secret

 Everybody should be happy..

+## A Theorem

+The above example can be turned into a proof of the following

+**Theorem.** Assuming that all all actors are malicious and acting in their own best interest we have that

+* only parties that have (indirectly) payed Dave know the secret
+* all parties other than Alice will only promise to pay x to another party if they can get a refund from someone else.